rgonek/Ilaro.Admin/README.md

 Project was inspired by [Django admin site](https://docs.djangoproject.com/en/dev/ref/contrib/admin/).

-Please keep in mind this is steel a alpha version.
+Please keep in mind this is stil a alpha version.

 ##Requirements:
 - POCO classes (or pseudo POCO)